Vauxhall Grandland Electric (2025) review: a better E-3008

 What are the specs?

 The Grandland Electric is offered in a single flavour from launch, but more variety will follow.
-For now, it gets a 210bhp motor and a decent 73kWh battery pack and offers a WLTP tested driving range of 325 miles – call that 260-280 in day-to-day driving.
+For now, it gets a 210bhp motor and a decent 73kWh battery pack and offers a WLTP tested driving range of 325 miles – call that 260-280 in day-to-day driving, or less if you’re a road tester on some entertaining roads.
 Performance claims are so-so, with a claimed 9.0 seconds for the 0-62mph time.
 That time should give you a clue to the Grandland’s overall heft.
+At over 2.1 tonnes, it’s hundreds of kilos heavier than the Renault Scenic.

 A Long-Range version with a 97kWh battery and an estimated range of up to 435 miles joins the range next year, which should hopefully dispel any lingering range anxiety fears that drivers may still have.
+A punchier four-wheel drive version is also on the cards.
 Charging speeds are okay, if not groundbreaking, at 160kW but that’s fast enough a 20-80% recharge in around 26 minutes.
 Enough time to grab a coffee and be on your way at the motorway services.

 What’s it like to drive?

-And the problem is that most electric car drivers are enthusiastic and do enjoy rapid and seamless acceleration – so the Grandland’s a genuine disappointment here.
-It’s much better news when it comes to handling, though, which was a surprise.
+It’s better news when it comes to handling.
 The engineers at Russelsheim have done a great job with the car’s damping, which is taut and allows good body control, instilling me with a sense of confidence in once I was dialled in to the weighty but rather dead-feeling steering.

 What’s the interior like?

 Well, it’s bigger than the old one.
 The new Grandland is 173mm longer than before, which has helped to liberate an extra 20mm of legroom for those in the back.
-I managed to find a six-foot passenger to sit in the rear, behind a similarly sized driver and he said, ’legroom is okay, but I could wear a stove hat in here!’
-So, it’s roomy enough.
-It’s also 19mm taller and 64mm wider, so head and shoulder room are more than adequate.
+It’s also 19mm taller and 64mm wider, helping it feel airier, especially with a panoramic roof.

 Vauxhall has also given the Grandland a bit more storage space.
 Its seats-up boot capacity has swelled from 514 litres to 550 litres (ahead of the e-3008) – and there are more than 35 litres of storage bins dotted around the car’s cabin, including smartphone pockets in the front seat backrests, a massive centre console and Vauxhall’s brand-new Pixel Box.

 The new 16.0-inch infotainment system is thin, wide and mounted high up on the dashboard to help minimise driver distraction – and it’s been teamed with a new digital gauge cluster and head-up display.
-Older drivers – like me – could find the onscreen display a little small and cluttered compared with a Scenic, Model Y or Enyaq, even if the system undeniably looks good.
+The graphics are good, but some of the infotainment system’s icons are small, while the gauges aren’t as configurable or as large as some rival’s.

 And even though the new Grandland is larger than the model it replaces, that extra bulk should be relatively easy to wrangle around town.
-There’s a roster of technology to assist you when parking, such as front and rear parking sensors, a rear-view camera (with a self-cleaning function, don’t you know) and a 360-degree parking monitor.
+There’s a roster of technology to assist you in tight spots, such as front and rear parking sensors, a rear-view camera (with a self-cleaning function) and a 360-degree parking monitor on higher trims.
+Higher resolution cameras would be nice, if not essential here.

 It’s also worth mentioning that, while the Grandland’s seats-up boot capacity has increased, its maximum boot capacity has fallen ever so slightly from 1652 to 1641 litres.
-But overall it’s less roomy for passengers and luggage than its most important rivals.
+Overall, it’s a more spacious option than the E-3008 and certainly has a bigger boot than the Ford Explorer.
+I’d still pick a Scenic for interior space and an Enyaq for cargo capacity.

 Before you buy

-There are three models to choose from – Design, GS and Ultimate.
-Going for the £40,995 entry-level Design means you get a skinny 10.0-inch touchscreen, which at least comes with wireless Apple CarPlay and Android Auto.
+There are three models to choose from – Design, GS and Ultimate – and two of them slip beneath the £40,000 mark, making them cheaper to tax.
+Going for the £37,345 entry-level Design means you get a skinny 10.0-inch touchscreen, which at least comes with wireless Apple CarPlay and Android Auto.
 The good news is that they all come with adaptive cruise control, lane keep assist and traffic sign recognition.

 Grandland EV badge